The Clientele: History

 Strange Geometry was quickly followed by a collection of recordings from 1991 to 1996, featuring Innes Phillips, called It's Art, Dad.
 After a U.S. tour in August 2006, The Clientele became a four-piece again, adding Mel Draisey (on violin, keys and percussion), who became their first female member.
 They then recorded the album God Save The Clientele with producer Mark Nevers, known for his work with Merge labelmates Lambchop; the album again featured several Louis Philippe-composed string arrangements.
 God Save The Clientele was released in May 2007 in the United States.
 Bonfires on the Heath followed in October 2009, and Minotaur, a Mini-LP, was released on 17 July 2010.

 On 6 July 2011, the band announced on its website that The Clientele would be taking an indefinite hiatus.
 MacLean subsequently spent time on a project called Amor de Días, a collaboration with Spanish vocalist and instrumentalist Lupe Núñez-Fernández (of the indie pop duo Pipas).
 Amor de Días released two albums between 2011 and 2013.

 The band announced that it would reunite for a lone gig at The Bell House in Brooklyn on 21 March 2014.

 Since then, the 'Suburban Light' album has been reissued with bonus tracks and gave the band a Billboard top 30 album for the first time in their history.
 They also released two new singles in 2014, 'Falling Asleep' and 'On A Summer Trail'.
 The band have continued to tour in both the US and Europe, and MacLean is writing songs which may constitute a forthcoming album.
 On 24 March 2016, the group's official Facebook page posted an image of the mixing board at Brian O'Shaughnessy's Bark Studios in London, with the implication that the group were recording new material.
 On 16 June 2017, the band announced a new album, Music for the Age of Miracles, and a tour.

+In July 2023, the band released their seventh studio album, I Am Not There Anymore.

 Style

+The Clientele has been described musically as indie pop, chamber pop, dream pop and psychedelic pop.
 Their music has often been noted for its reverb-rich production and MacLean's distinctive breathy vocals (an effect achieved partly by MacLean singing with a microphone plugged into a guitar amplifier) and fingerstyle guitar technique.
 Their lyrics take a strong inspiration from surrealist literature and art from the early 20th century; "We Could Walk Together" quotes a line ("like a silver ring thrown into the flood of my heart") from a 1928 poem by French surrealist Joë Bousquet; in its final two verses, the song "What Goes Up" quotes the poem "Stupidity Street" by Ralph Hodgson in its entirety.